-Travelling during pregnancy is usually safe.
-As long as you and your foetus are healthy, and you get your doctor's approval, it is generally considered safe to travel until you are 36 weeks pregnant.
+Travelling when pregnant is usually safe.
+As long as you and your 36 weeks pregnant.

-Travel also may not be a good idea if you have any vaginal bleeding or risk of miscarriage.
-Or if you are pregnant with more than one foetus.
+Travelling also may not be a good idea if you have any vaginal bleeding or risk of miscarriage, or if you are pregnant with twins or multiples.

 The ideal time to travel during pregnancy is the second trimester, between week 14 and week 28.
 This is because, by then, you are past the morning sickness of the first trimester and several weeks away from the third trimester of pregnancy, when you are more likely to be easily fatigued.
 The risk of miscarriage is also higher in the first 3 months, whether you’re travelling or not.